financial advisers

 Key

-• FTSE 100 is an index of the 100 largest companies by market capitalisation listed on the London Stock Exchange.
-Crucially, whilst these companies are priced in sterling, the majority of their revenues comes from outside the UK making the FTSE 100 more a global, rather than domestic UK, index.
+• The FTSE 100 is an index of the 100 largest companies by market capitalisation listed on the London Stock Exchange.
+Crucially, while these companies are priced in sterling, the majority of their revenues come from outside the UK, making the FTSE 100 more of a global rather than domestic UK index.

-• MSCI World Index is used to gauge global developed market equity performance.
-This is heavily influenced by US equity performance which, as the world’s biggest equity market, makes up more than half of the index.
-Not to be confused with the MSCI All Country World Index, which includes both developed equities and emerging market equities.
+• The MSCI World Index gauges global developed market equity performance.
+This is heavily influenced by US equity performance, which, as the world’s biggest equity market, makes up more than half of the index.
+It is not to be confused with the MSCI All Country World Index, which includes both developed and emerging market equities.

 • MSCI Emerging Market Index measures emerging market equity performance.

-• Chicago Board Options Exchange Volatility Index (VIX) is a measure of implied volatility in the S&P 500 Index (how volatile market participants expect big US equities to be/how risky they view them to be).
-It is also known as the “fear index” – with higher numbers crudely representing “more fear” in markets and lower numbers crudely representing “more greed”.
+• Chicago Board Options Exchange Volatility Index (VIX) measures implied volatility in the S&P 500 Index (how volatile market participants expect big US equities to be/how risky they view them to be).
+It is also known as the “fear index,” with higher numbers crudely representing “more fear” in markets and lower numbers crudely representing “more greed.”

 • Brent Crude oil prices are a key indicator of movements in the global oil market, the world’s most important commodity as it is such an important input into economic activity (in providing energy and as a raw material in production of materials such as plastics).

 This document is only for professional financial advisers, their clients, and their prospective clients.
 The information given here is for information purposes only and is not intended to constitute financial, legal, tax, investment, or other professional advice.
-It should not be relied upon as such and PortfolioMetrix cannot accept any liability for loss for doing so.
+It should not be relied upon as such, and PortfolioMetrix cannot accept any liability for loss for doing so.
 Any forecasts, expected future returns or expected future volatilities are not guaranteed and should not be relied upon.
-The value of investments, and the income from them, can go down as well as up, and you may not recover the amount of your original investment.
+The value of investments and their income can go down and up, and you may not recover the amount of your original investment.
 Past performance is not a reliable indicator of future performance.
 Portfolio holdings and asset allocation can change at any time without notice.
 PortfolioMetrix Asset Management Ltd is authorised and regulated by the Financial Conduct Authority.
 Full calculation methodology available on request.

 *Glossary of Financial Terms